 This nose sucking tube (nasal aspirator) uses human suction to clear your child’s nose and the back of the throat (Picture 1).
 It is best used for infants and children who are too young to clear their own noses.
 Human suction lets you control how fast air moves through the tubing.
 This helps to better clean mucus out of your child’s nose and throat.
-A clean nose and throat lowers the risk of sinus, ear, and respiratory infections and helps your child to better eat and sleep while ill.

 How to Use